 3.3 Directors' Remuneration

-The Board through Remuneration Committee established formal and transparent remuneration policies and procedures to attract and retain Directors.
+The Board through Remuneration Committee established formal and transparent Remuneration Policy.

-The Board will determine the level of remuneration of Board Members, taking into consideration the recommendations of the Remuneration Committee for executive Board Members and/or the MD.
-The remuneration of the MD and Executive Directors are reward on performance based.
-None of the Executive Directors participated in determining their remuneration.
+The Board will determine the level of remuneration of Board Members, taking into consideration the recommendations of the Remuneration Committee for executive Board Members and/or the GMD/GP.
+The remuneration of the GMD/GP and Executive Directors are structured on basis of linking rewards to corporate and individual performance.
+None of the Executive Directors participated in determining their

 3.4 Access to Information and Independent Advice